landing-ai/landingai-python/docs/image-operations.md

 ## Brightness

-To adjust brightness, use the same factor parameter: 1.0 for no change, less than 1.0 for less intensity and greater than 1.0 for more intensity.
+You can adjust the brightness intensity:

+- No change: 1.0
+- Less intensity: Less than 1.0
+- More intensity: Greater than 1.0

+See the following examples.

 ```python
 from landingai.pipeline.frameset import Frame